Martlark/compose-explorer/README.md

 #### Instructions

-Clone the repo to the docker server.
+ * Clone the repo to the docker server.
-Create a virtual env named venv3 with Python 3.
+ * Create and activate a virtual env named venv3 with Python 3.
-Install the requirements.
+ * Install the requirements.
-Edit the start-agent.sh file and set the AUTH_TOKEN value to a suitable security string.
+ * Export AUTH_TOKEN or edit the start-agent.sh file and set the AUTH_TOKEN value to a suitable security string.
-Make sure the user running the agent is in the `docker` group.
+ * Make sure the user running the agent is in the `docker` group.
-Start the agent by running start-agent.sh
+ * Start the agent by running `start-agent.sh`

 #### Agent communication security